joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 If you already have an application and a WordPress site running, you have everything you need at this point.
 The summary of what we need to do in the application calling the WordPress API is:

-1. Build a login URL including the API identifier as an `audience` parameter and the permissions we are requesting in a `scope` parameter
+1. Build a login URL for Auth0 that includes the API identifier as an `audience` parameter and the permissions we are requesting in a `scope` parameter.
+If you're using an [SDK](https://auth0.com/docs/libraries) then this should be as simple as adding a couple of options.
 1. Redirect to Auth0 to perform the login and API consent (more on that later)
 1. Receive an authorization code back and exchange that for an access token
 1. Use that access token to call the WP REST API